LifeWorkDev/lw-web/README.md

 1. Open https://lifework.test
 1. To view outbound emails, open https://mail.test

+There isn't currently any seed data.
+You will need to register as a new user and create a project.
+If you use the same email address you signed up with as the Client Email when creating a project, your same user account can be both Client & Freelancer.
+Access the client dashboard by going to https://lifework.test/c/projects

 ## Workflow

 * We use Pivotal Tracker to specify "stories" that explain a particular bug, feature or chore that needs to be coded.